 There are also various other types of visas available.
-This guide will explain how Vietnamese citizens can obtain a tourist visa and the other types of visas which are available.
-From 2020, the new Japan eVisa will make it even easier to apply for a visa.
+This guide will explain how Vietnamese citizens can obtain a tourist visa and the other types of visas that are available.
+In the near future, the new Japan eVisa will make it even easier to apply for a visa.

 Table of Contents

 The following types of visas for Japan are available to Vietnamese citizens: